-6. Segment Information
+3. Segment Information

-The Company conducts its business activities in two main business segments: (1) Power and Energy and (2) Property Development.
-Other activities consisting of product distribution and investment holding activities are shown in aggregate as "Other Investments".
+The Group conducts majority of its business activities in two major business segments: (1) Energy and Power, and (2) Property Development.
+The Group's other activities consisting of product distribution and investment holding activities are shown in aggregate as "Other Investments."

-Information with regard to the Company's significant business segments are shown below.
+Information with regard to the Group's significant business segments are shown below: